 Other than voice, more companies will start to become a lot more design-centric.
 So you'll find that UX will become a much more prominent voice on the table when it comes to business decisions, not just design decisions.

-Companies are starting to see more and more how the experience really is a make or break factor in success.
+Companies are starting to see more and more how customer experience really is a make or break factor in success.
 It's not just a “nice to have.”
-When I go to the app store with the intention of looking for a Calendar app, I'm really just picking the one that gives me the best user experience, and spending an extra 2 or 3 dollars to buy it won’t be an issue.
+When I go to the app store with the intention of looking for a calendar app, I'm really just picking the one that gives me the best user experience, and spending an extra 2 or 3 dollars to buy it won’t be an issue.

 A lot of times when you have a user sitting in front of you and you're testing with them, they have ample time and a lack of distraction to go through that experience.
-They're not distracted by their group chats or they're not on the bus - which are both real world use cases.
+They're not distracted by their group chats or they're not on the bus—which are both real world use cases.
 This is how they would be using your app in the wild.

 But with dedicated user tests, it's kind of a bubble, it's not necessarily giving you the best possible picture.